pedrocrisp/RNAseqPipeline/README.md

 - 04: initial statistical analysis (normalisation, etc if required [may be done in 05])
 - 05: differential expression analysis (statstical testing of differential expression)
 - 06: post-analysis

+There are also some misc scripts, such as index creation etc.